 About Guelph’s Community Gardens

-The community garden program encourages volunteers to use City parks as locations for fruit, vegetable and pollinator gardens that benefit the community.
-Having fruits and vegetables grown just around the corner in your park brings a whole new meaning to local food.
-Pollinator gardens provide a food source for a variety of wildlife including insects and some bird species.
-Visit guelph.ca/communitygardens to learn more.
+The community garden program encourages volunteers to use City parks as locations for vegetable, fruit and pollinator gardens.
+Vegetable and fruit gardens provide a local food source, and pollinator gardens benefit a variety of wildlife including insects and some bird species.
+Visit guelph.ca/communitygardens to learn more about the Community Gardens Program and the location of existing community gardens in Guelph.

 Share on FacebookShare on TwitterShare on LinkedinEmail this link